buildpacks/spec/distribution.md

 Fewer stack entries as well as additional mixins for a stack entry MAY be specified.

 ### Builders
-Buildpacks may be distributed using builders, described in the [builder extension spec](extensions/builder.md).
+Buildpacks may be distributed using builders, as described in the [builder extension spec](extensions/builder.md).